Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Introduction

 leaves the MHA output unchanged.
 Since singular matrices have Lebesgue measure zero, $W_Q$, $W_K$, and $W_V$ are almost surely invertible, allowing the choice $\Theta = W_Q$ (or $W_K$, $W_V$) to simplify one of the three matrices.
 Under mild conditions on the network topology, this basis change propagates through the entire network: each layer passes its transformation to its predecessor, telescoping back to the embedding layer.
-Graef \cite{graef2024transformer} first proved this propagation for simplified architectures; Karbevski and Mijoski \cite{karbevski2025wkwv} extended it to standard transformers with layer normalization and residual connections, verifying $W_Q = I$ empirically.
+Graef \cite{graef2024transformer} first proved this propagation for simplified architectures; Karbevski and Mijoski \cite{karbevski2025wkwv} strengthened it along complementary axes (single-layer, attention-skip-only, and weight-shared multi-layer settings), investigated in detail the pitfalls of extension through layer normalization, and empirically verified $W_Q = I$ in standard transformers.
 Setting $\Theta = W_Q$ yields $W_Q \mapsto I$, establishing that $W_Q$ is algebraically redundant.
 Crucially, this extends to Grouped Query Attention: since GQA shares $W_K$ and $W_V$ across query groups, only $W_Q$ can be eliminated without disrupting the shared structure, making queries the natural choice.
 The invariance is also compatible with Mixture-of-Experts.
 While we test with learned positional embeddings, this reparametrization also holds for RoPE \cite{su2024roformer}, as shown by Karbevski and Mijoski \cite{karbevski2025wkwv}.

-\paragraph{Identity as a good prior.} Empirically, models trained with $W_Q = I$ match baseline performance while remaining stable at $3\times$ lower weight decay \cite{karbevski2025wkwv}.
-The identity is thus a good prior for queries, both for representability and for training stability.
+Empirically, models trained with $W_Q = I$ match baseline performance \cite{karbevski2025wkwv}, confirming the identity as a good prior for queries, both for representability and for training stability.
+Combined with the algebraic redundancy, this leaves nonlinearity as the only meaningful way to allocate parameters to the query pathway: any linear $W_Q$ is absorbed into adjacent layers and changes nothing.

-\paragraph{Proposal.} The work of Graef \cite{graef2024transformer} and Karbevski and Mijoski \cite{karbevski2025wkwv} establishes that any linear expenditure of parameters at $W_Q$ is largely redundant: the learned matrix can be absorbed into adjacent layers without changing the function computed.
-If we wish to allocate parameters directly to the query pathway, nonlinearity is therefore imposed.
-Following the suggestion of Karbevski and Mijoski \cite{karbevski2025wkwv}, we implement a nonlinear query projection directly:
+\paragraph{Why queries, not keys or values.} The projections $W_Q$, $W_K$, $W_V$ are not interchangeable.
+Within each head, if $W_Q^i = W_K^i$, then $Q^i {K^i}^T = XW_Q^i {W_Q^i}^T X^T$ is symmetric; empirically, trained attention matrices are not symmetric.
+Hu et al.\ \cite{hu2021lora} report that low-rank adaptation of $W_Q$ and $W_V$ jointly yields superior fine-tuning performance, whereas adapting $W_K$ alone is insufficient.
+Li et al.\ \cite{li2023topic} observe two-stage training: $\|W_V\|_F$ grows while $\|W_Q\|_F, \|W_K\|_F \approx 0$ in early training; only later do $W_Q, W_K$ begin learning.
+These findings motivate giving the query pathway its own dedicated computation.